COMP 290-01 Syllabus

 Collaboration

-Homework Activities and Quizzes in COMP 290 are individual assignments.
+Tutorials, homework and the WiD assignment are individual assignments.
 All work submitted must be your own work.
-Sharing or receiving of answers to assignments is not permitted.
+Sharing or receiving of full or partial solutions to assignments is not permitted.

 Intellectual Property Rights